mabalija/azure-databricks-labs/db-labs-04-ml-02-batchpredict/README.md

 networkProductionLogsDF.describe()

 println(networkProductionLogsDF.count())

-display(networkProductionLogsDF)
+val networkProductionLogs = networkProductionLogsDF.rdd.map(transformRowIntoLabelledPoint).toDF
+display(networkProductionLogs)

+val featureIndexer2 = new VectorIndexer()
+  .setInputCol("features")
+  .setOutputCol("indexedFeatures")
+  .setMaxCategories(10)
+  .fit(networkLogsTrainDF)
 `
 NOTE: Replace <YOUR_BLOB_CONTAINER> and <YOUR_STORAGE_ACCOUNT_NAME> as per instructions in step 5
       Replace <YOUR_FOLDER> as the newly created folder name where you copied production data in my case it is **network-logs-production-data**
-8. Press **ctrl+alt+n** and go to new command, add below code snippet, ` import org.apache.spark.ml.classification.RandomForestClassificationModel val networkLogAnomalyDetectionModel = RandomForestClassificationModel.load("wasbs://<BLOB_CONTAINER>@<STORAGE_ACCOUNT_NAME>.blob.core.windows.net/<YOUR_FOLDER>/")
+8. Press **ctrl+enter** to run the above command and press **ctrl+alt+n** to go to new command, add below code snippet, ` import org.apache.spark.ml.PipelineModel

+val networkLogAnomalyDetectionModelPipeline = PipelineModel.load("wasbs://<BLOB_CONTAINER>@<STORAGE_ACCOUNT_NAME>.blob.core.windows.net/<YOUR_FOLDER>/")
 `
-Replace above accordingly specially YOUR_FOLDER here is for Model folder (i.e., where you persisted model) not the data folder
+Replace above place holders accordingly specially YOUR_FOLDER here is for Model folder (i.e., where you persisted model) not the data folder

-9. Press **ctrl+alt+n** and go to new command, add below code snippet,
+9. Press **ctrl+enter** to run the above command and press **ctrl+alt+n** to go to new command, add below code snippet,

+`
+val finalPredictions = networkLogAnomalyDetectionModelPipeline.transform(networkProductionLogs)
+finalPredictions.select("prediction", "label", "features", "indexedFeatures").show(5)
+`

+*Congrats! you now have load the pipeline model from Azure Blob Storage and do the batch predictions on the production unlabeled data*